 The processing of the data subject’s personal health data in the data file is based on legislation or the data subject’s consent.

-The controller has the right to process data on the criminal activity, criminal charges or other criminal consequences of the insured, claimant or tortfeasor that are necessary for the insurance company to determine liability.
+The controller has the right to process data on the criminal activity, criminal charges or other criminal consequences of the policyholder, insured, claimant or beneficiary that are necessary for the insurance company to determine liability.

 6. Categories of personal data

-Entity including entrepreneurs: Identification details of persons acting on the behalf of an entity and information on connections to the entity
+Entity including entrepreneurs: Identification and contact details of persons acting on the behalf of an entity and information on connections to the entity

 Information on products and services acquired by the data subject

 |Tasks and transactions related to the management of the customer relationship, such as policy changes and claim handling information

 |Details of the life situation and financial status of the data subject